Surtees TS8 car-by-car histories

 Driven by: Dale Mahar.
 First appearance: Sears Point (Can-Am R8), 25 Sep 1977.

 In March 1971, Wilson Southam (Montreal, Quebec) advertised a Surtees TS8 (F.O.B.
 London).
 At that time, a TS8 would have been brand new and presumably unraced.

 In September 1972, Jim Woltersdorf (Austin, Texas) advertised a Surtees "TS8B", a designation rarely seen elsewhere.
-The car was said to be complete and race ready.
+The car was said to be complete and race-ready.
 Maybe this was a TS5B.
-Austin is less that 100 miles north of San Antonio, home of Corsair Racing, and less than 300 miles south of Dallas, home of HRE, where Gus Hutchison owned 'the Clive Baker car'.
+Austin is less than 100 miles north of San Antonio, home of Corsair Racing, and less than 300 miles south of Dallas, home of HRE, where Gus Hutchison owned 'the Clive Baker car'.

 December '72 Team Surtees themselves advertise a TS8B "new car, unused".
 Likely to be '014'.

-Robin Darlington (Ruabon, Wales) entered a TS8A in a Libre race at Llandow 23 Sep 1973.
+Robin Darlington (Ruabon, Wales) entered a TS8A in a Libre race at Llandow on 23 Sep 1973.